 Routes of Administration

 BPC-157: Most commonly injected subcutaneously near the injured area for targeted effect.
 Typical injections are once or twice daily.
-Because BPC-157 is stable in stomach acid, it also works orally.
+Because BPC-157 is stable in stomach acid, it also works orally, though no study has measured how much reaches the bloodstream that way.
 For gut issues, many people prefer oral.
 For musculoskeletal injuries, injections are generally considered more effective.

 TB-500: Subcutaneous or intramuscular injection only.
 It degrades if taken orally, so there’s no capsule option.